Germany has a banquet before the European Championship

 Then everything happened relatively quickly.
 In the 21st Gündogan scored the second with a left-footed shotIn the 26th Kimmich was close and in the 27th came the third, marked by Thomas Müller with a shot inside the area to a center from Gosens who had won the back line from a short pass from Serge Gnabry.

-The fourth was Havertz, a pass from Müller in 39, with a shot from a tight angle that touched the foot of goalkeeper Ozols.
+The fourth was Havertz, a pass from Müller in 39, with a shot from a close angle that touched the foot of goalkeeper Ozols.

 Shortly before the break, at minute 45, Gnabry scored the best goal of the afternoon with a first-rate shot from inside the area off a long pass from Mats Hummels from behind the center line.